Dissertations and Theses

 The Dissertations & Theses Database via Proquest includes citations for theses and dissertations from 1861 to the current year.
 Entries for dissertations from 1980 forward include 350-word abstracts, written by the author.
 Citations for master’s theses from 1988 forward include 150-word abstracts.
 UC Davis submits only doctoral dissertations for inclusion in Dissertations & Theses via Proquest.

 Some UC Davis dissertations are not sent to ProQuest at the request of the author.
-In such cases, locate the bibliographic record in the Harvest or Melvyl online catalog.
+In such cases, locate the bibliographic record in the UC Library Search online catalog.
 There may be a microform or print copy available for use, or you may request retrieval of the archival copy via Special Collections.

 The Dissertations & Theses database provides access to the complete full-text of all University of California dissertations in addition to UC Davis doctoral dissertations from the year 1997 forward.
 Free 24-page previews are available for most other university theses and dissertations listed in the database from 1997 forward.
 Access to the ProQuest database and full-text is limited to UC computer addresses.

-Instructions for obtaining PDF Files from ProQuest: When displaying a citation for a dissertation, the Digital Dissertations database will indicate via a “Full text -PDF” button that the dissertation is available for full text download.
+When displaying a citation for a dissertation, the Digital Dissertations database will indicate via a “Full text -PDF” button that the dissertation is available for full-text download.
 Nearly all of the UC dissertations since 1997 are available in full-text format.